-Applicants from countries that have agreements with Argentina regarding cross-border mobility do not need to apply for a student visa in their home country.
+Applicants from countries that have agreements with Argentina regarding cross-border mobility do not need to apply for an Argentine student visa in their home country.
 It is sufficient to have all your documents apostilled and apply for the student permit within Argentina.
 However, as the first step, you must get enrolled at one of the designated universities for foreign students that can provide the “constancia de inscripción electrónica.

 Step | Description |